Powback/Bad-Company-2-Map-Editor/README.md

 # Thanks to:
 * Frankelstner - For all his work in the BF modding scene.
 Also the Unarchiver and converter scripts.
 * Emulator Neuxus - For Rome, Venice Unleashed and Rime
-* sand2710 - For the .meshdata importer.
+* sand2710 - For the original .meshdata importer.
 * Nasipal and Badbaubau - For helping me figure out how Frostbite works.